-When asked “Do you think the profession has had a negative effect on your mental health over time?”
+When asked “Do you think the role of a solicitor has had a negative effect on your mental health over time?”
 74% said yes.

 It can be difficult to dig down into why these problems arise; overwork and perfectionism are strong culprits.
-For budding lawyers it’s important to take care of the little things, like getting enough sleep, exercise and eating well.
-You won’t be doing you or your boss any favours by ignoring these things.
+For budding lawyers it’s important to take care of the little things, like getting enough sleep, exercise, and eating well.
+You won’t be doing yourself, your solicitor career or your boss any favours by ignoring these things.

 For employers, it’s important to engage your lawyers with your core strategy so that they aren’t, and don’t feel, siloed.
 It’s also important to encourage a healthy balance and ensure that your lawyers are sleeping at night; if they’re not, try and find out why.

 The robots are taking over, to a degree.

 Some perusal and research tasks are being ceded to AI.
 The real effects of these trends are starting to be felt now, with ‘leaner’ firms with alternative business models popping up everywhere.

 The shift to automation means a shift in power towards equity partners.
 Think of a law firm as a factory and the lawyers as factory workers.
 The factory workers get replaced with machines, output increases, and the factory workers are laid off.
 The few entry-level factory jobs become more competitive and the older factory workers have to find something else to do, or not.

 Do You Want to Do Some good?

 Many lawyers become a solicitor to do some good, and sometimes you really can.